openenergymonitor/guide/source/setup/histograms.markdown

 published: true
 ---

+## Using Emoncms

+- {% active_link /setup/daily-kwh Daily kWh%}
+- {% active_link /setup/daily-averages Daily Averages %}
+- {% active_link /setup/export-csv Exporting CSV %}
+- {% active_link /setup/histograms Histograms %}

+***

-The emoncms data viewer features a histogram tool for determining the time spent at different values or energy used at different power levels.
+The Emoncms Data Viewer features a histogram tool for determining the time spent at different values or energy used at different power levels.

 The following is an example of using this feature for determining the amount of time a heat pump spends on standby and the power level at which most of its energy demand is consumed.